 - Calculate the required fabric size.

 - Double check measurements and calculations prior to cutting and sewing.

 Making a Round Cushion with Boxing

-To adapt the rectangular Dalmatian DIY full box gusset cushion pet bed tutorial into a envelope-bottom circle:
+To adapt our rectangular full box gusset pet bed tutorial into a envelope-bottom circle:

 - The top panel becomes a circle sized to match the basket, plus seam allowances.